SamuelB348/GoDo/README.md

-# DoGo : an AI for the games of Dodo and Gopher
+# GoDo : an AI for the games of Gopher and Dodo

 This repository contains the code for two AI game agents: one for ["Dodo"](https://www.marksteeregames.com/Dodo_rules.pdf) and the other for ["Gopher"](https://www.marksteeregames.com/Gopher_hex_rules.pdf).
 These are 2 Mark Steere games :red_circle::large_blue_circle:.